lrasata/tripPlannerAPI/README.md

 ### Configure application

-Edit `.env`, each env variable corresponds to the following app properties:
+Provide `.env` for local testing or load the following env variables at runtime.
 ````text
 # .env